MNIT-DOT-a11y/mnit-dot-a11y.github.io/_checklist-native/search.md

 mobile:
   swipe: |
-    Focus moves to the search field, expresses its name, role, state (if applicable)
+    Focus moves to the search field, expresses its name, role, and state (if applicable)
   doubletap: |
     Activates the search field